 As the Music coordinator, I have adapted the curriculum to support our learners whilst Covid rules and procedures are still in place.
 We have ensured that Music at Redhill can continue to provide an escape and promote self-confidence in a safe way for all.
-As we are able to sing in our bubbles, we will use singing lesson activities to support this as we get back to our Sing Up curriculum.
+As we are able to sing in our bubbles, we will use singing lesson activities to support this leading to whole school singing assemblies once it is safe to do so.

 Our children are able to take part in the Arts with different musical, dance, drama and creative activities to perform to not just the school but in the wider area.
 We will build upon the cultural capital by providing the children with opportunities throughout the year for all year groups, such as working with a West End musical star, taking part in different concerts and workshops such as Young Voices and having a variety of musical based days and events.
 By having these opportunities to work with musical professionals and broaden our musical knowledge, we are able to look at and experience a range of music from different traditions, genres, cultures and by great composers throughout the history of music.

-Due to COVID 19, we are using virtual ways of sharing our performances by recording them either by video or sound and uploading those to the staff shared area.
+We use virtual ways of sharing our performances by recording them either by video or sound and uploading those to the staff shared area.
 We have class boxes of instruments that are compliant with cleaning regulations due to COVID 19.
-We hope that group performances and assemblies will be able to return in September.

-Through a broad and engaging curriculum, children’s confidence within performing will increase and they will be provided with opportunities to perform outside of school where they will be able to experience what it is like to work as part of a wider team as well as applying their skills within the music curriculum.
+Through a broad and engaging curriculum inspired by our children, their confidence within performing will increase and they will be provided with opportunities to perform outside of school where they will be able to experience what it is like to work as part of a wider team as well as applying their skills within the music curriculum.

-With the classical music focus with each class having a composer, each child will be able to go on their own musical journey through their school career starting in EYFS as each class has a composer going from the Baroque period to Modern day composers.
+Each class has a class composer, from EYFS to Year 6.
+Each child will be able to go on their own musical journey through their school career starting in EYFS as each class has a composer going from the Baroque period to Modern day composers in Upper KS2.

 COVID -19 Statement